wrijugh/wrijugh/README.md

-A developer at core.
-Working in Microsoft as Cloud Solution Architect.
+Working at Microsoft as a Cloud Solution Architect.
+Works on Azure, C#, Python, Golang...

 ## Contacts
 - [Twitter](https://twitter.com/wrijugh)